pyinfra-dev/pyinfra/docs/using-operations.rst

 Operation Changes & Output
 --------------------------

 All operations return an operation meta object which provides information about the changes the operation *will* execute.
-The meta object provides ``changes`` (integer) and ``changed`` (boolean) attributes initially.
-This can be used to control subsequent operations:
+This can be used to control other operations via the ``_if_changed`` argument:

 .. code:: python